taustation-fan/taustation-fan.github.io/orbital-mechanics.md

     T² / r³ = μ

 where the value of μ isn't very interesting, except that it's the same for all stations within a system.

+## Finding Orbital Parameters From Observed Data

+So, you are an entrepreneurial spirit, and want to find the radiuses and orbital periods for the stations within a system?
+Here is what you have to do:

+* Visit *Local Shuttles* regularly, and write down the distances over time (`dmax`, `dmin`)
+* For each pair of stations, find the minimum and maximum distance, and when these occurred.
+The is half of `Td`.
+* Now you have a systems of equations you have to solve.
+Assuming three stations, the equations are:

+    r3 = (dmax13 + dmin13) / 2
+    r3 = (dmax23 + dmin23) / 2
+    r2 = (dmax12 + dmin12) / 2
+    r2 = (dmax23 - dmin23) / 2
+    r1 = (dmax31 - dmin31) / 2
+    r1 = (dmax21 - dmin21) / 2
+    1 / Td13 = 1/T1 - 1/T3
+    1 / Td23 = 1/T2 - 1/T3
+    1 / Td12 = 1/T1 - 1/T2
+    μ = T3² / r3³
+    μ = T2² / r2³
+    μ = T1² / r1³

+Where dmax13 is the max distance between stations 1 and 3, Td13 is the period of the relative motion of stations 1 and 3, and so on.

+You have 12 equations to determine 7 unknowns (r1, r2, r3, T1, T2, T3, μ), so the equation is overdetermined.

+This gives you the freedom to discard some data points that you don't trust, and play around and try to minimize your errors.

+A pragmatic approach is to first determine the radiuses, and only then approach the second half of the equations.